-To meet the requirements towards general registration, prevocational doctors must:
+To meet the requirements towards general registration in PGY1, prevocational doctors must:

 • Complete a minimum 47 weeks